-What Should Be Your Budget For Your Wedding?
+What Should Your Wedding Budget Be?

 Weddings aren’t cheap.
 It is not uncommon for a wedding to cost $30,000 or more – in 2017 the average wedding in the U.S. cost $33,391 – and that figure can go considerably higher depending on geographic location.

 For example, the average 2017 Manhattan wedding cost $76,944!
 Meantime, there are a number of factors that go into the cost of a wedding apart from geographic location that include choice of venue, number of guests, time of year, time of day, wedding style, decor, menu, whether to have an open bar, entertainment, photography…the list goes on.

 Needless to say, for a young couple (or any couple, for that matter) getting started with formalizing their life and future together – the expense, time and effort that goes into planning and executing on a wedding is no small challenge.
 So, what is the best way to budget and plan for a memorable wedding day that should ideally be filled with fun, laughter and memories?
 Let’s take a closer look.

 For many people, their wedding will be the biggest and most expensive party they ever throw in their lives.
 It can also be one of the most stressful events to ever plan.

 Therefore, from the outset, it is important to take a proper accounting of how much savings and current income can be allocated by each spouse, along with whatever contributions parents and loved ones may be making.